aditya-sekhar/LogisticRegression/README.md

 1. **Logistic Regression Curve**:
    ![Logistic Regression Curve](logistic-regression.png)
-   - *Description*: The plot shows the sigmoid curve representing the probability of an email being spam based on a single feature (e.g., keyword frequency).
+   - *Description*: The plot shows the sigmoid curve representing the probability of an purchase on a single feature (e.g., age).
 The curve demonstrates how the probability changes from 0 to 1.

 2. **Cost Function and Gradient Descent Visualization**:
    ![Cost Function and Gradient Descent](gradient-descent.png)